-The gross underestimation of residential development under the Downtown Brooklyn Rezoning has in turn undercut the demand for publicly funded daycare centers in the area.
-According to the Downtown Brooklyn FEIS, there was a surplus of 314 publicly funded daycare center slots in the project area in 2004.
-The FEIS concluded that the demand for public day care facilities would not cause a significant impact on public day care centers.
+The gross underestimation of residential development under the Downtown Brooklyn Rezoning has created an added demand for publicly funded daycare centers in the area.
+According to the Downtown Brooklyn FEIS, there was a surplus of 314 publicly funded daycare center slots in the project area in 2004.7 The FEIS concluded that the demand for public day care facilities would not cause a significant impact on public day care centers.